9-Day Package with Salkantay Hike

 Day 6 – Salkantay Hike.
 On this day we will hike for a total of 16 km (10 miles) and will get to enjoy a cultural afternoon with a local farming family.
 After breakfast, we will continue down the valley for about 6 hours into a forest that contains bamboo groves and great bird watching opportunities.
 Flocks of colorful tropical birds roam the forest and warm water cascades down nearby cliffs.
 The trail here gradually descends, and on the way our guide will point out the various flora and fauna in the area.
 We will reach our campsite located at the small village of Lucmabamba which is at 2,008 meters (6,588 feet), and here we will also have lunch.
 In the afternoon, we will do some farming activities that will depend on the time of year but may include collecting and roasting coffee beans, picking avocados, oranges, passion fruit, and also we may be able to harvest some honey.
 We will also have the option to eat guinea pig for supper!

 Day 7 – Salkantay Hike to Aguas Calientes.
 On the last day of the hike, we will trek for 8 km or 5 miles and will need to get up early.
 From Lucmabamba to our lunch site we will hike for about 5-6 hours.
 We will start ascending through the lush rainforest for about 2 and a half to 3 hours to the Llaqtapata Pass which is at 2,700 meters or 8,910 feet.
 Then we will then descend for 15 minutes and arrive at the archaeological site of Llaqtapata where we will stop and have some snacks.
 This site provides our first view of Machu Picchu from the other side of the valley, and we will learn about how Llaqtapata was an important astronomical center.
 After resting, we will begin our descent for 2 and a half to 3 hours down the mountain until we reach the hydroelectric station, where we will enjoy a well-deserved lunch.
-After eating we will say good bye to our chef and then in the afternoon we will take the train to Aguas Calientes which takes about 45 minutes.
-At Aguas Calientes we will check into our hotel and then will have some free time to visit the hot springs before meeting for supper at a local restaurant and planning for the next day.
+After eating we will say good bye to our chef and before continuing our hike, we will stop at another important Inca site called Inti Wutana, which was a sun dial used by the Incas.
+Then we will hike for about three hours to Aguas Calientes (2,040 meters or 6,692 feet), the town located at the bottom of Machu Picchu.
+We will follow a flat route next to the train tracks and will get to see Machu Picchu from afar from different angles as well as nearby farming terraces.
+At Aguas Calientes we will check into our hotel and then will have some free time to visit the hot springs before meeting for dinner at a local restaurant.

 Day 9 – Departure.
 We will pick you up from your hotel in Cusco and take you to the airport for your departure flight.

-Food: We include lunch in the Sacred Valley (drinks are not included), lunch and the beverage chicha on the Cusco Face to Face Tour, and all meals during the hike (lunch on the eighth day in Aguas Calientes is not included).
+Food: We include lunch in the Sacred Valley (drinks are not included), a traditional lunch on the Maras, Moray & Community Visit, and all meals during the hike (lunch on the eighth day in Aguas Calientes is not included).
 Breakfast will be provided by your hotels.

-Accommodations: We include the first, second, third and last nights in a hotel in Cusco (Cusco B&B or Andenes al Cielo), camping during the entire hike, and your hotel in Aguas Calientes (Killa Inn or Panorama B&B).
+Accommodations: We include the first, second, third and last nights in a hotel in Cusco (Cusco B&B or Hotel Montecristo), camping during the entire hike, and your hotel in Aguas Calientes (Killa Inn or Panorama B&B).
 Please note that all hotels are subject to availability.
 For hotel upgrade options, please see the “Additional Options” tab.

-Guide: Your guide will be with you for the Cusco City Tour, Sacred Valley, Cusco Face to Face and the multi-day hike.
+Guide: Your guide will be with you for the Cusco City Tour, Sacred Valley, Maras, Moray & Community Visit and the multi-day hike.
 All our guides are licensed and speak fluent English, Spanish, and Quechua.